 Where the sharing economy transforms the roles of a producer, retailer and consumer

 The Expo’s success is built upon the principles of collaboration and idea sharing.
-There is a blurry boundary between the creators and spectators, as all contributed to a common purpose—envisioning a sustainable future.
+There is a blurry boundary between the creators and spectators, as all contribute to a common purpose—envisioning a sustainable future.
 In the future, we will expect to see these principles more and more in everyday life, as this relationship and cultural values shift forms the “sharing economy.”

-In recent years, Uber and Airbnb stand as the primary success examples of the sharing or peer-to-peer economy; the companies have built market places to map spare capacity, e.g. rooms, car rides, to those who need it, and thus created a collaborative form of consumption.
+In recent years, Uber and Airbnb stand as the primary successful examples of the sharing or peer-to-peer economy; the companies have built market places to map spare capacity, e.g. rooms, car rides, to those who need it, and thus created a collaborative form of consumption.
 In the retail context, we see emerging platforms where people can exchange their products (Yerdle, Poshmark), or pay monthly rental subscription to products (Rocksbox—high end jewelry rental).
 Increasingly, there seems to be a sharing alternative in every corner of retail.
 As future consumers are finding more satisfaction in gaining experiences, rather than ownership, there will be a greater shift from goods consumption to experience consumption.

 In the context of food retail, we see the breakdown of the wall between the consumers and producers.
 Consumer and producer relationships also shift from transaction-based relationships to participatory relationships, where both parties become more open to each other.
 Consumers are more active in discovering, making and sharing food ideas and food products.
 It is less about what the consumer wants and needs, but more about how they are engaged and establish emotional connections along the product life cycle.